At its core, the framework seeks to answer one simple question: How do you govern and implement responsible investment?

 The framework consists of 12 modules.
 There are modules for direct and indirect implementation and these are tailored for each asset class.
-Both mandatory and voluntary indicators are included in each module.
 As a rule of thumb, it will only be mandatory to complete a module if you have more than 10% of your assets under management in that asset class.
 If you wish, you can also report on one or more voluntary modules.
 For more information, please see the A snapshot of the new PRI Reporting Framework communication.

 A tutorial on how to use the online tool can be found here